wdi-atx-11/angular-custom-directives/readme.md

 <img width="965" alt="Scores" src="https://cloud.githubusercontent.com/assets/25366/9669340/3b316dc0-523b-11e5-8e7d-036a8a140d7e.png">

-As a pair, build a custom directive that makes use of the `playersController` included in your starter code, listing out each player & their score, built as a custom `<score></score>` directive.
+As a pair, build a custom directive that makes use of the `PlayersController` included in your starter code, listing out each player & their score, built as a custom `<score></score>` directive.

 You have 15 minutes!
 Go!